MerginMaps/docs/src/server/install/index.md

 For large teams and/or HA, please contact our <MerginMapsEmail id="sales" desc="sales team" />.

-The requirements for CPU and persistent storage depend largely on the frequency of project updates and the anticipated size of the data you expect to store respectively.
+The requirements for CPU and persistent storage depend largely on the frequency of project updates and the anticipated size of stored data.
 We advise you to install a monitoring solution alongside <MainPlatformName /> in order to get some metrics for your use case.

 ## Mergin Maps CE Docker Images